PrannayH/CareerAdvisor/README.md

 Launch the website and start interacting with the conversational AI to receive personalized career advice, educational recommendations, and more.

-## Contributing

-We welcome contributions to enhance CareerCrafters!
-If you'd like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-- Special thanks to OpenAI for providing the ChatGPT API.

-Thank you for choosing CareerCrafters!
-We hope it helps you navigate your career path with confidence.
-If you have any questions or feedback, feel free to reach out.

-Happy exploring!

-[Your Name]
-[Your Contact Information]